na-na-hi/renget/archive/characterprovider.md

 The general rule to remember is: Poor context results in poor output; good context results in good output.
 The sources remain the same as before.
 Furthermore, you definitely can't fit the prompts on handling romantics, erotica, sexual scenes, interactivity, structure avoidance prompts, etc., with examples and explanations (because they are necessary) in a mere 100-200 tokens.

 A good instruction for role-playing or novel writing in JB should be around 200-300 words long.
 For creative instructions, it might be a bit more difficult for the AI to understand.
-In addition to that, you'll need to provide the AI with 300-600 words of context for the role-play.
+In addition to that, you'll need to provide the AI with 300-600 words of context for the role-play (You can combine the context and instruction in JB and get ~900 token JB.
+GPT will process it fine; Claude may have problems with digesting it).
 This context is similar to a character description.
 It gives the AI an understanding of the User's expectations, possible scenarios, chat, and other details.

+>**TL;DR:** The better you communicate the context of what you want from the AI, the better the output.
+Read Q16 and Q17 for more info.
 #####
 **Q3: "Why divide rules into parts and use JB & prefill?"**
 A3: Firstly, Large Language Models (LLMs) utilize a 'context curve' ([source](https://cobusgreyling.medium.com/how-does-large-language-models-use-long-contexts-da9472bbb278)).
 This means that the accuracy improves at both the beginning and end of the input data.

 Secondly, we segregate the general guidelines, context, and purpose of the chat (context at the start) from the instruction (directions at the end).
 'Prefill' forces the AI to perform specific actions.
 Additionally, this method forms a part of a defense strategy known as 'sandwich defense' ([source](https://learnprompting.org/docs/prompt_hacking/defensive_measures/sandwich_defense)).

-Generally speaking, we're wrapping context with instructions: `We're role-playing!
+> **Generally speaking,** we're wrapping context with instructions: `We're role-playing!
 Here are the <guidelines>! -> Chat Context -> Remember, we're role-playing!
-Use the <guidelines!>`
+Use the <guidelines!>.`
 #####
 **Q4: "Do I need to use Author's note with versions above v10?"**
 A4: No, you'd send the rules (guidelines) twice by using it with my previous author's notes.
 I recommend you read the prompts when you download them.